 - The Herbal Dispensary – Check out The Dispensary’s handmade herbal teas which have very intriguing names, all kinds of natural remedies and also grab a freshly made juice, we love the Rev Up.

 THINGS TO EXPERIENCE

-- Solar-Cycling – The ultimate in eco-cruising, our friends Anna & Niall have awesome electric bikes powered by the sun available to hire.
+- Solar-Cycling – The ultimate in eco-cruising, try out an awesome electric bike powered by the sun.
 Complete with a little carry-crate on the back you’re all sorted for a day adventure around Raglan in style!

 - The Markets – Every second Sunday of the month you’ll find a good-looking crowd of folks outside the Old School Arts Centre for the monthly Raglan market.
-We love market day, and try to get there early so we don’t miss out on Craig’s famous vegetarian pies!
-(Raglan Pie Co).
-There’s Ruapuke Artisan Bread, natural soaps, Rick & Liz’s pesto and chutneys, Lenny’s homemade lemonade and chilli sauces, and tons of other great stuff to check out. raglanmarket.com
+We love market day, and try to get there early so we don’t miss out on all the great treats.
+There’s Raglan Artisan Bread, natural soaps, Rick & Liz’s pesto and chutneys, Lenny’s homemade lemonade and chilli sauces, and tons of other great stuff to check out. raglanmarket.com

 - Horse-trekking – On the wild west coast beach of Ruapuke (20mins drive from Raglan) you can go for an epic beach & bush trek with Wild Coast Adventures, run by Penny & Wayne, two lovely people who are great to chat with as you trek.
 Ask them about the gourmet burger option if you want an extra-fun experience. wildcoast.co.nz